pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

+In this section, the projections in the previous section are developed further into "process applications": event sourced applications that both consume notification logs and call command methods on aggregates, producing new domain events that are placed in a notification log for others to consume.

+Process can be generally understood in this way: consumption with recording determines production.
+In other words, if both consumption and recording are reliable, the process is reliable.
+A system of reliable processes is also reliable.

+For a process application to be reliable, its consumption of notification logs and its recording of its projected state must be reliable.
+Essentially, a process must both be able to read a notification log and write its records atomically.
+The records that track its consumption of notification logs, the domain events it records, and the new notification log records must be written together in a single database transaction.

-In general, process can be defined as productive in this sense: consumption with recording determines production.
-In particular, the library's ``Process`` class is defined as a projection that also functions as an event sourced application.
-It responds to notifications by calling aggregate methods, sometimes triggering new events, then writing a new tracking record along with any new event and notification records in a single atomic database transaction.
+The library's ``Process`` class is defined as a projection that also functions as an event sourced application.
+It responds to notifications by calling aggregate methods, sometimes triggering new events, then writing a new tracking record, along with any new event and notification records, in a single atomic database transaction.

-The point is that if some of the new records can't be written, none are.
-If something is wrong with the policy, or with the aggregates, or with the infrastructure, then the transaction will be rolled back, and none of the records will be written.
-If the tracking record isn't written, the position doesn't move, and the processing will have to be tried again.
-If an aggregate produces the wrong events, or the policies make things go around in circles indefinitely, that's behaviour that will be processed reliably, so long as processing can happen at all.
-The process, in itself, is as reliable as database transactions.
+If some of the new records can't be written, none are.
+If something is wrong with the policy, or with the aggregates, or with the infrastructure, then the transaction will not be successful, so it will fail, and none of the records will be written.
+If the tracking record isn't written, the process doesn't move forward, as if nothing happened.
+If an aggregate produces the wrong events, or the policies make things go around in circles indefinitely, that's behaviour that will be processed reliably.
+So long as processing can happen at all, it will happen in a reliable way.
+Such a process is as reliable as database transactions.

-Such an application process could follow another such process in a system.
+Such an application process could follow another such application process in a system.
 One process could follow two other processes in a slightly more complicated system.
 A process could simply follow itself, stepping though state transitions that involve many aggregates.
 There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events.

-A number of application processes could be run in a single operating system process, even with a single thread.
-They could also be run concurrently on different nodes in a network.
-A set of such processes could be pulsed from a clock, and also prompted by pushing notifications, reducing latency and avoiding aggressive polling intervals.
+A number of application processes could be deployed in a single thread, or with multiple threads in a single operating system process.
+Each thread could have its own operating system process, and each operating system process could run on its own machine.
+A set of such processes could be prompted to pull new notifications by sending messages.

-To keep things simple, all notifications from an application process can be placed in a single notification log sequence, and processed in series.
-To scale throughput beyond the limits of processing a single sequence, notifications could be distributed across many logs (with immediate causal dependencies inferred from the ID and version of the aggregates necessary for processing the notification).
+All notifications from an application process could be placed in a single notification log sequence, and processed in series.
+To scale throughput beyond the limits of processing a single sequence, notifications could be distributed across many logs (with causal dependencies easily inferred from aggregate IDs and versions involved in generating new events).
 Hence one application process could usefully and reliably employ many concurrent operating system processes.

+A system of processes could be defined without reference to threads, operating system processes, network nodes, or notification log partitions.
+The deployment of the system could then be defined and scaled independently (library doesn't support this yet).

 Process
 -------

-The library class ``Process``, a subclass of ``SimpleApplication``, can be used to write a scale-independent definition of a system.
+The library class ``Process`` can be used to define an application process.
+It is a subclass of the library's ``SimpleApplication`` class.

 .. code:: python

     from eventsourcing.application.process import Process

-The example below shows an orders-reservations-payments system.
+The example below is suggestive of an orders-reservations-payments system.
+The system automatically processes new orders by making a reservation, and automatically makes a payment whenever an order is reserved.

+Firstly, event sourced aggregates are defined, for "order", "reservation", and "payment".

 .. code:: python